Mateo-Grgic/thegadfly.news/README.md

 This is the website for my satirical school newspaper.
 It's pretty broken right now, but I'm working on making it not broken.

-Simple static website; mostly coded by myself with AI assistance in places (Claude 4.5 Sonnet & Gemini Flash Lite).
+Simple static website; mostly coded by myself with AI assistance in places (Kagi Code/Claude 4.5 Sonnet & Gemini Flash Lite).